Example names and domains

 If you need to create a fictitious name, email address, domain name, phone number, or IP address in your docs, create an example that adheres to the following guidance.

 Most topics in Splunk documentation use the second-person singular pronoun, "you" and "your", to address a single user directly.
-If you have to refer to someone in the third person, create a fictitious name that's sensitive to culture, religious affiliation, holidays, traditions, politics, and business.
+If you have to refer to someone in the third person, create a gender-neutral fictitious name that's sensitive to culture, religious affiliation, holidays, traditions, politics, and business.
 Make sure that the name you create reflects the wide range of names used around the world.

 Don't use a fictional character that's currently in copyright, your own name, or the name of friends or family members as an example name.

 It's okay to use a first name only for your documentation, such as in a scenario or a walkthrough.
 See the following examples of names that meet this guidance:

 - Charlie Garcia